carpentries-incubator/data-science-ai-senior-researchers/index.md

 > * Our learners have a good understanding of designing or contributing to a scientific project throughout its lifecycle.
 > * They have a computational project in mind for which funding and research ethics approval have been received.
 > * We also assume that the research team of any size is (either partially or fully) established.
+>
+> This lesson is developed alongside the [Managing Open and Reproducible Computational Projects](https://carpentries-incubator.github.io/managing-computational-projects/) lesson.
+> Our learners are encouraged to go through the [Managing Open and Reproducible Computational Projects](https://carpentries-incubator.github.io/managing-computational-projects/) lesson to learn about practices and tools that should be adopted by senior researchers to manage and supervise data science and AI/ML projects life science domains.
 {: .prereq}

 {% include links.md %}